Boats, Diamonds, Pizza and Hummus. Good times in Amsterdam.

 We made a vlog to go along with this blog post.
 Check it out:

 There was this bird outside of a sea food shop.
 He was waiting for the shop keepers to give him something to eat.
+They threw him some fish.

 Amsterdam is a very scenic city.
 It was a pleasure to walk through.
+We really took our time walking.
+The suitcase on uneven ground made it difficult to walk fast anyway.

 We stopped at a cafe for some coffee while we waited for our check in time at the Easy Hotel.
 We found our Easy Hotel and got all checked in before heading out to find food.
 Our hotel was located in a cool part of town called De Pijp.